-To Catch a cold sounds like you’re running after a cold, but I’m sure most of us would run in the opposite direction of the dreaded winter cold.
+This sounds like you’re running after a cold, but I’m sure most of us would run in the opposite direction of the dreaded winter cold.
 ‘To catch a cold’ means you’ve become sick, perhaps from touching a surface full of germs or if you’ve been in close contact to someone who is sick and sneezing.

-To shiver with cold means you’re shaking from the cold outside.
+Means you’re shaking from the cold outside.
 You will shiver with cold if you don’t wear warm clothing when going outside in winter.

-Chattering teeth is your body’s response to the cold.
+It's your body’s response to the cold.
 When your body shakes it is trying to warm itself up, and chattering teeth is caused by your face muscles tensing and relaxing to create warmth, in the process your teeth will knock against each other and makes a noise.
 If you have spent a long time in the cold, you will shiver (you’ve just learned this word!) and your teeth will begin to chatter.

-Chilly is the word used to describe a cool or cold feeling.
+This is the word used to describe a cool or cold feeling.
 You can either use it to describe how you feel ‘I feel chilly’ or to describe a noun ‘a chilly morning’ or ‘a chilly breeze'.
 This is different to chilli (UK) or chili (US), which is the hot pepper plant!

-A cold draft is cold air that drifts into the warm indoors.
+It's cold air that drifts into the warm indoors.
 You’ll usually notice this more if you are sitting by the door in a restaurant, and may even hear other diners complain to move because of the draft!

-A cold snap is usually described as a sudden short spell of really cold weather, which is generally brief and colder than usual.
+Usually describes as a sudden short spell of really cold weather, which is generally brief and colder than usual.

-Wrap up warm is a term that refers to piling on your winter clothes!
+It's a term that refers to piling on your winter clothes!
 If it’s cold outside, someone might say ‘wrap up warm’, which usually means add some winter accessories like a hat, scarf, or gloves to keep warm.

 Winter clothing accessories